 Hi Mary, this is Michael Halper with SalesScripter.
 Have I caught you in the middle of anything?

-• Deliver Elevator Pitch: Once you confirm that the prospect is available, this is a good time to deliver your elevator pitch.
+• Deliver Elevator Pitch: Once you confirm the prospect is available, this is a good time to deliver your elevator pitch.
 Here is an example:

 Great.
 The purpose for my call is that we help sales managers to get their sales resources delivering the best possible sales pitch.